alt-romes/alt-romes.github.io/posts/2026-01-30-from-side-project-to-kickstarter-a-walkthrough.md

 ---

+title: "Making physical Japanese cards: The full walkthrough from zero to launch"
-title: "Kanjideck: The full walkthrough from zero to launch"
+# title: "Kanjideck: The full walkthrough from zero to launch"
 # title: "From Side Project to Kickstarter: A Walkthrough"

 tags: kanjideck